-In this article, we’ll show you how to use Google Analytics for Google Ads conversion tracking.
+In this article, we’ll show you how to use Google Analytics to track conversions from your ads.

 What Is Google Ads Conversion Tracking?

 Google Ads (formerly known as Google AdWords) conversion tracking tells you what your visitors do after interacting with your ads.
-Whether people completed an action that you’ve defined as valuable.
+It tells you whether people completed an action that you’ve defined as valuable.

 A few benefits of Google Ads conversion tracking are: